6 Common Misconceptions About the Right to Bear Arms

-The Second Amendment to the Constitution of the United States was adopted on December 15, 1791, as part of the Bill of Rights, which is comprised of the first ten amendments.
-When the Framers of our country were drafting the Constitution, they intended to qualify an individual’s rights from those reserved for the state, and provide safety measures within the document to protect those rights unique to each person.
+The Second Amendment to the Constitution of the United States was adopted on December 15, 1791, as part of the Bill of Rights, which comprises the first ten amendments.
+When the Framers of our country were drafting the Constitution, they intended to distinguish an individual’s rights from those reserved for the state and provide safety measures within the document to protect those rights unique to each person.

-The U.S. Supreme Court has ruled that the Second Amendment right to bear arms vests in individuals, not merely collective militias (armies), while also ruling that the right is not unlimited.
+The U.S. Supreme Court has ruled that the Second Amendment right to bear arms vests in individuals, not merely collective militias or armies, but that right is not unlimited.
 State and local governments are limited to the same extent as the federal government from violating this right.

 Misconceptions about the Right to Bear Arms

 1. Myth: The Second Amendment guarantees citizens the right to bear arms.

 Truth: There is no definitive resolution by the courts of exactly how the Second Amendment should be interpreted.
 Historically, U.S. courts have held various interpretations of the Second Amendment.
 Such interpretations range from the perspective that this right lies only within state government officials, to the perspective that this right also lies within individual citizens.

 However, in a landmark case known as District of Columbia v.
 Heller, 554 U.S. 570 (2008), the US Supreme Court explained that all citizens are the militia; the Second Amendment is an individual right, just like every other right protected in the Bill of Rights, and is independent of membership in any organized group or military unit.